 The stage performance of Townshend was noted for athletic leaps and the smashing of guitars.
 The “destruction art” was derived from his attendance at Ealing Art College and the questionable ideas of lecturer Gustav Metzger, who did however, disagree with Pete Townshend over the issue of a new commercial promotion.
 Townshend writes: “I was supposed to boycott the new commercial pop form itself” (Who I Am, p.
 115).
 He also admits that “at a psychic level the Angry Yobbo, or hooligan, had seared himself into my soul” (p.
 194).

 Townshend was evidently upset by this development.
 “The incredibly charged emotions around Keith’s death made me lose all logic” (p.
 309).
-He was suffering from impaired hearing, and had previously resolved not to tour again with The Who.
-Yet now he favoured a replacement drummer, and was keen to undertake concerts again in 1979.
+Now suffering from impaired hearing, Townshend had previously resolved not to tour again with The Who.
+Yet now he favoured a replacement drummer, also being keen to undertake concerts again in 1979.
 His alcoholism became evident.
-In 1980 his resistance failed when he was offered cocaine.
+In 1980, his resistance failed when he was offered cocaine.
 A drastic two years of addiction followed, eventually including a resort to heroin.

 The effect on Townshend was catastrophic.
 At one point he came close to death in a Chelsea hospital.
 His reckless disorientation included the well known incident where he jumped a fence into the bear pits at Berne, Switzerland.
 “I could have been eaten alive” (p.
 330).
 There were other dangers also.
 Medical doctors knew that he had to break the bad habit of night club attendance, the root of his troubles.
 He was told to take up physical exercise instead, or invite certain death; he wobbled badly, and eventually had to seek help in California.
 A month of neuroelectric therapy switched off the addiction.
 However, anxiety attacks and psychological unravelling required five years of psychotherapy during the early 1980s.

-The rock star continued his musical career and also became an editor at the London publishing house of Faber.
+The rock star continued his musical career.
+He also became an editor at the London publishing house of Faber.
 These events are well known; rather more obscure is the phase of Meher Baba Oceanic.
-This centre was established by Pete Townshend at Twickenham in 1976, and featured facilities for filming and recording.
-Something went wrong, and the project changed name to Oceanic, becoming a purely private enterprise relating to Townshend’s musical career.
+This centre, established by Pete Townshend at Twickenham in 1976, featured facilities for filming and recording.
+Something went wrong; the project changed name to Oceanic, becoming a purely private enterprise relating to Townshend’s musical career.
 Different explanations were given by onlookers at the time.
 Some Meher Baba devotees implied that Townshend had lost interest in the figurehead as a result of his drug and alcohol excesses.
-This is contradicted by his own subsequent statements, which strongly indicate a continuing allegiance to Meher Baba.
+This judgment is contradicted by his own subsequent statements, which strongly indicate a continuing allegiance to Meher Baba.

 The available data suggests that Townshend was basically confused in his project of Meher Baba Oceanic.
 This conclusion is inescapable when reading a report written by his close friend Richard Barnes: